nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * For tasks and events, at least one of the two TIMEDATE values must be included.<br>
 > * For floating tasks, none of the TIMEDATE values are specified.<br>
 > * If priority is not specified, default priority of * is set.
+> * If START_TIMEDATE exceeds END_TIMEDATE, the addition of task will not be successful.

 Examples:
 * `add Buy eggs at 5pm 13/09/2016 ***`